Zilvaro/digitalz-campaign/README.md

 ## 2.4 End-date input & validation
 [Go to the top](#table-of-contents)

-Finally, the user is asked to enter the end-date of the period he wants to analyze.
-The valid input already includes the seleted starting date and eliminates the possibility to select the end-day smaller than starting date.
+Finally, the user is asked to enter the end-date of the period he wants to analyse.
+The valid input already includes the selected starting date and eliminates the possibility to select the end-day smaller than starting date.

 ![end-date](/images/enter-end-date.JPG)